touhid404/Academic-services-and-voting-system/README.md

 # Academic Services and Voting System

 ## Project Overview
 Our project, **Academic Services and Voting System**, is designed to provide students with essential academic resources and campus-related services.
-The platform enables students to access previous exam questions and solutions, participate in voting events, book transport seats, engage in one-to-one messaging, and view their exam routines.
+The platform enables students to access previous exam questions and solutions, participate in voting events, book transport seats, engage in one-to-one messaging, and view their exam routines .

 This project was developed as part of our Database Management Systems (DBMS) course at our university, showcasing our skills in database design and implementation.